 It is my belief that the organisations that make their structure explicit, treat it as a context architecture, and connect it to their agents will not just deploy better agents.
 They will build organisations that can genuinely sense and respond to the world around them, with every role-filler, human and AI, operating from a shared understanding of purpose.

 First, make your organisational structure explicit.
-Not in a one-time documentation project, but as a living system of governance records that evolve through structured governance meetings.
+Not in a one-time documentation project, but as a living system of governance records that evolve through a structured governance process.
 Roles, purposes, accountabilities, domains, and policies, all visible, all current, all accessible.
-The governance process is consent-based, not consensus-based: if no one has a reasoned argument that a change would cause harm, it is safe enough to try.
+The process is consent-based, not consensus-based: if no one has a reasoned argument that a change would cause harm, it is safe enough to try.
 This is the foundation.
 Without it, every AI agent you deploy is operating with an incomplete map.

 Third, connect it.
 Model Context Protocol exists today.
 AI assistants can already connect directly to organisational systems.
 The question is not whether the technical bridge exists.
 It does.
 The question is whether you have built anything worth connecting to.
 Even a solo founder building an AI agent team can start with a single role connected through MCP and expand from there.

 At Nestr, we have spent the better part of a decade building the organisational operating system that makes this possible: governance records, role clarity, project tracking, structured meetings, and a living organisational context accessible through MCP.
 What makes human teams work well (explicit roles, clear authority, living policies, a shared understanding of purpose) is exactly what AI agents need to work well too.
 The structure is the context.
+The context is the harness.

 Context engineering is the discipline of designing dynamic systems that provide AI agents with the right information, in the right format, at the right time.
 It goes beyond prompt engineering by recognising that the instruction is a small part of what determines agent quality.
 The entire information environment, tools, memory, retrieval, state, determines whether an agent makes good decisions.